CERIMELE/CSCE-547-PracticeSheet3/Part-2.md

 We will do **Q1–Q5 in class** (guided), and **Q6–Q10** independently (practice on the same topics).
 **Concepts only in this sheet:** **LinkedList<T>**, **HashSet<T>**, **SortedList\<TKey,TValue>**, **SortedSet<T>**.
-(*Lists, Stacks, and Queues are not used here; you can use your older worksheet for those.*)

 ---